 #13: Black Hair with Red Highlights Underneath

 Opt for red highlights on black hair because a red tint underneath can have a beautiful effect yet be somewhat subtle.
 Getting a peekaboo highlight will help you achieve this.
-It will require some bleach and tone coloring but overall this hue is low-maintenance.
+It will require some bleach and tone coloring, but overall this black hair with red underneath is low-maintenance.

 #14: Black and Bright Red Ombre for Long Hair

 A black and bright red ombre works great with naturally dark hair.
-You will more than likely need to bleach out the ends or find a great red high lift meant for dark hair to get those ends bright red.
+You will likely need to bleach out the ends or find a great red high lift meant for dark hair to get those ends bright red.
 You can use a red-enhancing conditioner or shampoo to keep the vibrancy of the red.
-If you’re naturally lighter or have grey hair, you will need to do root touch-ups.
+You must do root touch-ups if you’re naturally lighter or have grey hair.

 #15: Ideal On Jet Black Hair

-Ideal on long jet black hair are red highlights that add an easy-maintenance, fun flair to any woman’s look.
+Red highlights are ideal on long jet black hair, adding an easy-maintenance, fun flair to any woman’s look.
 It’s perfect for a virgin mane as it won’t need to be lifted to a damaging level.

-For these highlights, colorist Laura Wojcik of Pennsylvania did a chunky weaved balayage.
+For this black with red highlights look, colorist Laura Wojcik of Pennsylvania did a chunky weaved balayage.
 “I wanted to create a ribbon-like dimension while leaving most of the dark base there.
-Using a slight tease, the highlights are feathered up to the roots, leaving the blend seamless,” states Wojcik.
+The highlights are feathered up to the roots using a slight tease, leaving the blend seamless,” states Wojcik.

 #16: Light Red Streaks

 Light red streaks on dark tresses create a funky and fresh tone, perfect for fearless ladies.
-Stylist Samantha Bujarski of Ohio is great at creating hair color ideas such as this one.
+Stylist Samantha Bujarski of Ohio is great at creating hair color ideas such as these highlights in black hair.